marticliment/marticliment/README.md

 - 👋 Hi, I’m @martinet101 (Martí Climent)
-- 👀 I’m interested in Desktop Programming (you can find me at https://www.somepythonthings.tk/)
+- 👀 I’m interested in Desktop Programming and in any oyher stuff that involves messing with computers.
+I'm, the author of ElevenClock, and you can find other stuff i've done here: http://www.somepythonthings.tk/
-- 🌱 I’m still in high school, so I'm not studying nothing in special
+- 🌱 I’m still in high school, so I'm not studying nothing in special.
+My goal is to study computer science or something like that, but idk really.
 - 📫 How to reach me: marticlilop@gmail.com / somepythonthingschannel@gmail.com

 <!---